nus-cs2103-AY2021S1/ip/design-docs/design-docs.md

 ## Preliminary Design

-The task is to build an extensible terminal chat application named Duke.
+The task is to build an extensible terminal chat application named duke.runner.Runner.
 Having some experience with Android, FullStack web development, and system design, I decided to glance over the future specs and enhancements and read up a bit about JavaFX FXML (the GUI library) before starting.
-This gives me a feel of the scope and scale of project Duke so I can choose an architectural pattern to roll with.
+This gives me a feel of the scope and scale of project duke.runner.Runner so I can choose an architectural pattern to roll with.
 For now, the MVVM (Model-View-ViewModel) pattern seems promising, along with a DAO (Data Access Object) to encapsulate communication with the data layer.

 Since I like microservice architecture and modular applications a lot, my goal is to make the transition from CLI to GUI or file-based storage to DB-based storage as simple as "plug-n-play".
 Perhaps my design may evolve or change over the next few weeks.
 We'll see.